jjmontesl/cubesviewer/README.md

 And of course you need a configured and running Cubes server.
 Note that **your cubes model needs some extra configuration** if you wish to use features like date filters and range filters (see Documentation below).
+To be able for CubesViewer to connect to the slicer server, your `slicer.ini` should allow cross origin resource sharing.
+To enable this option, put `allow_cors_origin: http://localhost:8000` (or the URL from wich your app will work, or an asterisk *) under the `[server]` section.

 For further information, see the Documentation section below.